Bodarnn/mulligan-simulator/README.md

-This script goldfishes your Magic: The Gathering deck.
+This script goldfishes your commander deck.
 It takes 5 parameters:

 1.   **deck**.
 A dictionary that defines the ratios of each card type in your deck.
 2.   **keep**.
 A dictionary that defines the *worst* hand you'll keep while mulliganing.